-- The closing date for applications is 15 January 2020.
-If your CAF is late, we cannot consider your application in the first round of offers and you are unlikely to gain a place at this school.
-If we discover that we have offered a place based on false information, we will withdraw the place. - If you post any forms, it is your responsibility to make sure you pay the correct postage charge, as we cannot accept any responsibility for underpaid or lost packages.
+- Please see the important note on page 2 and our website for changes to our admissions arrangements. - If your CAF is late, we cannot consider your application in the first round of offers and you are unlikely to gain a place at this school.
+If we discover that we have offered a place based on false information, we will withdraw the place. - If you post any forms, it is your responsibility to make sure you pay the correct postage charge, as we cannot accept any responsibility for underpaid or lost packages. - Our school may not offer your child a place if you do not provide all the forms and documents we and your local authority's admissions team need.